-Rates are based on public or private payment rates for comparable services for comparable populations, consistent with actuarially sound principles as specified in 42 CFR 457.10 [42 CFR 457.1203(a)].
-Capitation rates may be modified during the term of the Contract when changes to provisions in the Contract require
+Rates are based on public or private payment rates for comparable services for comparable populations, consistent with actuarially sound principles as defined at 42 CFR 457.10 [42 CFR 457.1203(a)].
+Capitation rates may be modified during the term of the Contract when changes to provisions in the Contract require adjustment to maintain actuarially sound rates.
+In addition, AHCCCS, at its sole discretion, may adjust capitation rates to address fundamental changes in circumstances such as:

 - 1. Program changes.

 - 2. Legislative requirements.

 - 3. Updated encounter experience.

 - 4. Rate setting assumptions.

-- 5. CMS Mandates.
+- CMS Mandates.